The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 A devastating, total, and necessary fact.

 And in that silence, something is already happening.
 Beneath the ash, seeds that have waited decades for a glimpse of sun are stirring.
 Nutrients locked in old wood are being released into the soil.
-The very structure of the community, who gets light and who gets space, has been wiped clean, making room for a new landscape.
+The community's structure is gone.
+Who gets light and who gets space has changed, making room for a new landscape.

 Do you think the forest is broken?
-Or do you see the forest is in process?
+Or do you see that the forest is in process?

 The Universality of Falling Apart

-This is the haunting, beautiful disconnect: We experience collapse as a falling-away from life.
+This is the haunting and beautiful disconnect.
+We experience collapse as a falling-away from life.
 Yet everywhere else in nature, collapse is the very engine of life's renewal.

 So, what have we forgotten that’s known by nature?

-What if your most desolate moment, the one that feels like an end, is a perfect, if painful, expression of life's deepest rules?
-What if there's a single, universal grammar of holding together, and your heartbreak, the forest fire, and the collapse of a nation all speak it in different accents?
+What if your lowest moment, the one that feels like an end, is a perfect expression of life's deepest rules?
+What if there's a universal grammar of holding together?
+One that your heartbreak, the forest fire, and the collapse of a nation all speak in different accents?

 Naming the Cycle